kotlin-orm/ktorm/hexo-docs/source/en/entity-finding.md

 employees.forEach { println(it) }
 ```

 `Query` implements the `Iterable<QueryRowSet>` interface, so we can use the Kotlin built-in `map` function to iterate it and create an entity object from the result set via `createEntity` for each row. `createEntity` is an extension function of `Table` class, it will create an entity object from the result set, using the binding configurations in the table object, filling columns' values into corresponding entities' properties.
-And if there is any reference binding to another table, then it will also create the referenced entity object recursively.
+And if there are any reference bindings to other tables, it will also create the referenced entity objects recursively.

+The selected columns in query DSL are customizable, and there may be no columns from referenced tables.
+In this case, Ktorm provides a `createEntityWithoutReferences` function since version 2.0, which do the same thing as `createEntity`.
+But it doesn't obtain referenced entities' data automatically.
+It treats all reference bindings as nested bindings to the referenced entities' primary keys.
+For example the binding `c.references(Departments) { it.department }`, it is equivalent to `c.bindTo { it.department.id }` for it, that avoids unnecessary object creations and some exceptions raised by conflict column names.

-The query above will generate a simple SQL `select * from t_employee order by t_employee.id`.
-Here is the query's result:
+Get back the example above, no matter we use `createEntity` or `createEntityWithoutReferences`, it will generate a simple SQL `select * from t_employee order by t_employee.id` and print the same results:

 ```plain
 Employee{id=1, name=vince, job=engineer, hireDate=2018-01-01, salary=100, department=Department{id=1}}